sul-cidr/trials-of-slavery/src/documents/41 1751 Januarij van Boegies et al./41 1751 Januarij van Boegies et al. SUM.md

 [^2]: An old Dutch colonial word meaning a community, or village, of black people.

-[^3]: The documentation in this case also includes the *eijsch* and the testimonies of each of the accused, as well as that of *veldcorporaal* Burgert Van Dijk junior and the burgher Willem Pool, CJ 359, ff.
+[^3]: The documentation in this case also includes the *eijsch* and the testimonies of each of the accused, as well as that of *veldcorporaal* Burgert Van Dijk junior and the burgher Willem Pool, CJ 359, ref.
+7, ff.
 118-62.
 For a similar example of ethnic links among slave runaways, see 1760 Achilles van de West Cust et al.